Locate with us

-Located within the Queen Elizabeth University Hospital, the CIZ provides 22,000 square foot of high specification units designed to foster open innovation.
+Located within the Queen Elizabeth University Hospital, the Clinical Innovation Zone (CIZ) provides 22,000 square foot of high specification units designed to foster open innovation.
 The CIZ provides tenants with access to world-leading clinical academics, outstanding clinical research facilities, and industry partners.

 The space and the potential within CIZ is impressive.
 However, it isn’t just about the facilities, it’s about the connections and the networks which the space enables.
 The building is designed to provide opportunities and spaces for likeminded people to connect and collaborate.